Part II. Where to find developers for a remote team in 2022?

 • engaging with managed software development contractors/teams through platforms like Andela or YouTeam.

 Some companies also prefer to research and reach out to the candidates directly using professional networks, such as LinkedIn.
+They often use tools like LinkedIn Sales Navigator to export professionals’ emails for direct contact.
 As for the startups, AngelList is a pretty popular hiring platform.

 Another common practice is to create a strong community around your product like these and hire from it, as exemplified by Product Hunt, Zapier, Freecodecamp, and others.
 Moreover, many companies run engineering blogs, e.g. Airbnb and Netflix, or take an active part in the discussions on popular tech forums.
 As a result, they get tons of job requests directly from the candidates.